alexandremnd/Bose-Hubbard-Phase-Transition/README.md

 - `BH`: Represents the Bose-Hubbard Hamiltonian.
 - `Neighbours`: Generates the list of neighbours for different lattice structures i.e. the geometry of the lattice.
 - `Operator`: Provides various matrix operations and diagonalization methods.

+### Command-Line Options

+The `main` function parses command-line arguments to set up the parameters for the Bose-Hubbard model.

+Command-line options:
+- `-m, --sites`: Number of sites in the lattice.
+- `-n, --bosons`: Number of bosons in the lattice.
+- `-J, --hopping`: Hopping parameter.
+- `-U, --interaction`: On-site interaction parameter.
+- `-u, --potential`: Chemical potential.
+- `-r, --range`: Range for chemical potential and interaction.
+- `-s, --step`: Step for chemical potential and interaction.
+- `-h, --help`: Display usage information.

 ## Authors